 There is a national worker shortage affecting the nation, and many states are feeling the impact.
 The vast majority of states have more job openings today than it had before the pandemic, while labor force participation remains below pre-pandemic levels.

-The U.S. has lost millions of workers since the start of the pandemic.
-As of June 2023, the national labor force participation rate is .7 percentage points below pre-pandemic levels.
-That equates to 1.9 million workers who have left the workforce since the start of the pandemic in February 2020.
+The U.S. has lost millions of workers since the start of the pandemic and our national labor force participation rate remains below pre-pandemic levels.
+The gap equates to 2.1 million workers who have left the workforce since the start of the pandemic in February 2020.

-Alaska, Arizona, Florida, Illinois, New Jersey, New York, North Dakota, Oklahoma, Oregon, Texas, Utah, and Virginia are the only states that have a higher percentage of their labor force working than before the pandemic.
+However there are some states that have a higher percentage of their labor force working than before the pandemic.
 The vast majority have seen their labor forces shrink because of early retirements, increased savings, less immigration, among other factors.

 The U.S. Chamber and U.S. Chamber Foundation are helping employers discover and develop talent through the America Works Initiative.
 For more information, contact Stephanie Ferguson at email@example.com.